drduh/macOS-Security-and-Privacy-Guide/README.md

 You can also generate passwords, even memorable ones, using **Keychain Access** password assistant, or a command line equivalent like [anders/pwgen](https://github.com/anders/pwgen).

 Keychains are encrypted with a [PBKDF2 derived key](https://en.wikipedia.org/wiki/PBKDF2) and are a _pretty safe_ place to store credentials.
 See also [Breaking into the OS X keychain](http://juusosalonen.com/post/30923743427/breaking-into-the-os-x-keychain).
-Also be aware that Keychain [does not encrypt](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/118) the names corresponding to password entries.
+Also, be aware that Keychain [does not encrypt](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/118) the names corresponding to password entries.

 Alternatively, you can manage an encrypted passwords file yourself with GnuPG (see [drduh/Purse](https://github.com/drduh/Purse) and [drduh/pwd.sh](https://github.com/drduh/pwd.sh) for example).